 ISLAMABAD: After taking Lahore by surprise, Urban Culture is all set to take over the Islamabad market.
 Situated in the populace Super Market, the new trendy store apparel brings in a mix of preppy and style.

-“Urban Culture is hip, loud and preppy.
+While the brand focuses on polo shirts and plaid prints, the women’s collection also features embellished chiffon shift shirts.
+The store directly competes with Crossroads and Outfitters.“Urban Culture is hip, loud and preppy.
 [It has] specially designed fits with eclectic detailing,” said the young designer Hammad Sheikh.
 “Our outfits are prepared for every possible urban environment and speak of universality of craftsmanship and design.”

 The company’s Managing Director, Saad Aziz, said they strive to provide “international high quality merchandise” at affordable prices to the local market.
 The autumn/winter collection will feature trench coats, jackets, accessories and jewellery.
 The brand is employing four types of fabric in their collection: knit, woven, denim and non-denim.